Blaxland, Queensland: Geography

 The Western railway line forms the southern boundary of the locality, while Myall Creek forms the northern boundary.

 The land is flat and predominantly used for crop growing.

 History

 In the 1860s, Edward James Blaxland purchased land originally known as Three Mile Scrub and named the property Blaxland.
 When the Western railway line reached the area in 1868, the railway station was called Blaxland as was this locality.
-Despite the name, the Blaxland railway station is not within the current boundaries of the Blaxland locality, but within the boundaires of neighbouring Dalby.
+Despite the name, the Blaxland railway station is not within the current boundaries of the Blaxland locality, but within the boundaries of neighbouring Dalby.